 The wrong pressure being exercised on men and women today is nearly impossible to withstand.
 It takes a woman, a massive amount of strength, courage, and endurance to stand up for her virginity, respect of her body, and integrity of her mind.
 Same with men.

 The only way to turn this careening beast around is for adults to start or continue a modest way of life.
 One where they keep their bodies, minds, tongues, acts off of a public sexual agenda.
 With their life-partner, both can exercise their sensuous sexuality.
 In the public light, restraint and self-discipline are the order of the day in how to conduct oneself.

 The Song of Solomon is an ode to feminity.
 It reminds us of the attractiveness and sensuality of the feminine gender.
 Even if God is not mentioned, Solomon, notwithstanding all the mistakes he made, including his womanizing, was in his right senses with this inspiring message.
 Maybe before his degradation, maybe after learning the lessons from his degradation.
 Whatever, it is the record of how God built the woman.
 It is the record of the beauty, the desire, the attractiveness, the loving-kindness, the pleasurable sensations that every woman should be able to identify with, feel, and experience.

 Proverbs 31 is the woman in public.
 Song of Solomon is the woman with her husband in private.
 Both descriptions go together to build the female gender and make her what she is and can be.

-This blog post is an excerpt from chapter 3.14 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 2.8 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Song of Solomon, Friends and Lovers, Love and Sex
+Please use the Social Network links just below to share this information from The Explanation, Song of Solomon, Friends and Lovers, Love and Sex